 2. THC vs CBD

-THC is psychoactive and the main constituent of cannabis whereas CBD is a hemp-derived cannabinoid with many medical properties.
+THC is psychoactive and is the main constituent of cannabis, whereas CBD is a hemp-derived cannabinoid with many medical properties.

-THC is used as a recreational drug and for its psychoactive and entheogenic properties.
-However, THC isn’t just a recreational drug, as many medicines contain THC to alleviate neuropathic pain or spasms among many other ailments.
+Tetrahydrocannabinol is used as a recreational drug and for its psychoactive and entheogenic properties.
+However, THC isn’t just a recreational drug, as many medicines contain THC to alleviate neuropathic pain or spasms, among many other ailments.

-Throughout history, THC has been used as an entheogen, which means is substance that induces spiritual experiences.
+Throughout history, THC has been used as an entheogen, which means a substance that induces spiritual experiences.
 Therefore, it has been used in shamanic rituals and by many religious groups.

-Most countries banned the use of recreational cannabis.
-However, there are exceptions such as Uruguay and Canada which are the first countries to legalize its recreational use.
+Most countries have banned the use of recreational cannabis.
+However, there are exceptions, such as Uruguay and Canada, which were the first countries to legalize its recreational use.

 In addition, there are also studies suggesting its effectiveness in the treatment of Alzheimer’s disease and for its antioxidant properties.

-Because of all these properties, cannabis oil for vaping is becoming more and more popular, specially cannabis oil for vaping with high concentrations of CBD.
+Because of all these properties, cannabis oil for vaping is becoming more and more popular, especially cannabis oil for vaping with high concentrations of CBD.

 3. What’s cannabis oil?

-We have mentioned cannabis oil for vaping, cannabis oil, CBD oil but we haven’t explained what it is exactly.
+We have mentioned cannabis oil for vaping, cannabis oil, and CBD oil, but we haven’t explained what it is exactly.
 Cannabis oil for vaping or CBD vape oil is a substance that is obtained from hemp that has high concentrations of CBD.
-They generally are food grade substances and, even though they are known as “cannabis oil”, they are actually a distillate.
-Therefore, it should be called “cannabis juice”, “e-juice” or “cannabis distillate”.
+They are generally food-grade substances, and even though they are known as “cannabis oil”, they are actually a distillate.
+Therefore, it should be called “cannabis juice,” “e-juice,” or “cannabis distillate.”

 4. Vaping vs smoking cannabis

 Vaping and smoking aren’t the same.
-You can inhale CBD or THC by vaping or by smoking.
+You can inhale CBD or THC by vaping or smoking.
 However, the smoking process harms you because of the combustion process.
-It doesn’t matter if you smoke tobacco, marijuana or any other substances, the burning process associated with combustion, releases carcinogenic substances that are potentially lethal.
-It causes irreparable damages to you!
+It doesn’t matter if you smoke tobacco, marijuana, or any other substance, the burning process associated with combustion, releases carcinogenic substances that are potentially lethal.
+It causes irreparable damage to you!

 We know how damaging smoking is and we have heard many times about lung cancer, heart disease, throat cancer, emphysema and many other illnesses associated with the smoking habit.

-But, what about vaping?
+But what about vaping?
 Is it harmful?
-The answer is NO. The vaping process doesn’t combust the oil or the e-juices, it heats it up, in other words, it’s simply vaporized.
+The answer is “no.” The vaping process doesn’t combust the oil or the e-juice, it simply heats it up.
+In other words, it’s simply an aerosol.

-The vaping process is similar, including the hand-to-mouth process but the nicotine, CBD oil, e-juices aren’t burned.
-Therefore, it’s a safe option.
+The vaping process is similar, including the hand-to-mouth process, but there is no combustion in the nicotine juice, CBD oil, and other e-juices.
+Therefore, it’s a safer option.

-In conclusion, cannabis oil for vaping or nicotine vaping are a healthy alternative to marijuana or tobacco smoking.
+In conclusion, using cannabis oil for vaping or nicotine vaping is a healthy alternative to marijuana or tobacco smoking.

 5. THC and CBD side effects

-Both are constituents of cannabis although they produce different effects.
-As previously mentioned, THC is a psychoactive constituent of cannabis, whereas CBD isn’t psychoactive, and it’s used mainly for its medical properties.
+Both are constituents of cannabis, although they produce different effects.
+Furthermore, THC is the psychoactive constituent of cannabis, whereas CBD isn’t psychoactive, and it’s used mainly for its medical properties.

-THC or CBD, if vaped, are completely safe as there is no combustion in the vaping process.
+If vaped, THC or CBD are completely safe as there is no combustion in the vaping process.

 Nonetheless, THC causes some side effects that might have long-term consequences.
-It is known that THC causes memory loss and a slower reaction time and even lethargy and apathy.
-CBD, on the other hand, doesn’t cause these type of side effects.
+It is known that THC causes memory loss, a slower reaction time, and even lethargy and apathy.
+CBD, on the other hand, doesn’t cause these types of side effects.
 You don’t have to worry about overdosing.
-On the other hand, the only possible side effects are mild diarrhea, lethargy and the most common one, dry mouth.
-If you experience any of these symptoms, try to reduce your CBD intake and stay hydrated to reduce the dry mouth feeling.
+On the other hand, the only possible side effects are mild diarrhea, lethargy, and the most common one, dry mouth.
+If you experience any of these symptoms, try to reduce your CBD intake and stay hydrated to reduce the feeling of having a dry mouth.